About Us, Career Opportunities (at the end of our story) & Funeral Service and Traditions in Gawler . . .

 Children were now discouraged from seeing the deceased (whereas earlier, it was a natural part of grieving and saying ‘goodbye’).

 From about the mid 1970’s understanding how traditions can help the grieving process has been widely recognised.

-The Forgie family has been part of Taylor and Forgie since 1855 when a young 23 year-old Scottish immigrant Alexander Forgie became part of the Builders and Undertakes known as W.S.
+The Forgie family has been part of Taylor and Forgie since 1855 when a young 23 year-old Scottish immigrant Alexander Forgie became part of the Builders and Undertakers known as W.S.
 Taylor in Tod Street, Gawler.

 So, builders, carpenters or furniture manufacturers were the main providers of funeral services as they had: